worldsibu/hurley/readme.md

 ## Support

-* For recommendations, feature requests, or bugs go to our [issues section](https://github.com/worldsibu/insitor/issues).
+* For recommendations, feature requests, or bugs go to our [issues section](https://github.com/worldsibu/hurley/issues).
-* News on Convector, Insitor, or WorldSibu, subscribe to our [Newsletter](https://worldsibu.io/subscribe/).
+* News on Convector, hurley, or WorldSibu, subscribe to our [Newsletter](https://worldsibu.io/subscribe/).
 * Need support?
 Chat directly with our team, join our [Discord](https://discord.gg/twRwpWt).